The Rise and Fall of the Pillars of My Faith

 So why did my faith collapse?
 What triggered my deconstruction?
 There was no moment of me standing in the rain with my fist raised to God in anger.
 There was no event that turned me from ally to enemy of God.
 For some people deconstruction happens rather quickly.
 For me it was a 10-year process of challenging all my assumptions and always trying to move toward Truth.
 I won't quote a lot of scripture in this blog, but I will share that Jesus' words encouraged on my journey of doubt and discovery when he said "seek and you will find" (Matt 7:7).
 Yes, I was already a Christian, already saved, already a child of God, already had my name written in the Lamb's book of life, all that stuff.
 But I was seeking more than my personal comfort and salvation.
 I was seeking Truth.
 And as a Christian I figured that an honest pursuit of Truth should be encouraged, as God is a God of Truth.
 I also figured that in the end, any honest search for Truth should lead a person to the feet of Christ.
 My actual journey ended up being much different than I expected.

 I am intentionally not mentioning the churches I attended or the campus ministries I was involved with because it would not be helpful to them (given the overall nature of this blog).
 But I do want to thank all the pastors and Sunday school teachers and adult leaders who gave their time and talent and treasure to show Christ to me.
 Let me also thank all of my peers who lived their faith alongside me and journeyed beside me.
 Looking back on it now, I know these people were the very best part of my faith, that somehow and someway Christ was made real through the love and actions of those who were trying to be like Him.
-Even after everything else fell apart (which I will get getting to presently), the Christ-I-Saw-In-You still echoes within me.
+Even after everything else fell apart, the Christ-I-Saw-In-You still echoes within me.
 To those who gave so much to my spiritual growth, thank you and I hope you never see these words.
 My love and respect for you almost prevents me from writing all this even now.
 But this blog is not meant for you.
 Or at least I hope it is not.

 In my next post will I will discuss my loss of faith in the institutional Church.
 And then I will share how I lost my faith in God.